scoconno/scoconno.github.io/mind/dualism/notes.md

 The first premise states that if my perceptual capacities trick me on some occassions, then it is possible that they are always tricking me.
 If, for instance, a person see a green colored chair as in fact a red colored chair, then it is possible that their eyes always report the wrong colors.
 This happens, for instance, with certain types of color blindness.
 Premise 2 is clearly true.
 Consider driving on a long and empty road on a very hot day.
 There might appear to you water in the distance, but this is an illusion; your eyes are tricking you.
 There are many other examples.
 When you are sick, food may taste sweet that is not sweet.
 If you have been to a loud concert, you may hear a ringing sound the next morning that is not, in fact, occurring.
 Premises 1 and 2 entail premise 3: it is possible that each of my perceptual beliefs is false.

 Premise 4 says that you can only know, say, that the chair is purple if you can rule out the possibility that your eyes are not deceiving you.
+Think again of a jury: they can only confidently judge that the defendant is guilty if they can rule out the possibility that the defendant is being framed.
+Similarly, I can only trust what my eyes are telling me if I can rule out the possibility that they are malfunctioning.

-This argument is valid, but Descartes thinks there is a problem with premise 2.
-While 2 is true about some beliefs, it is not true about all.
+Now while 2 is true about some beliefs, it is not true about all.
 I occasionally make mistakes about small and distant objects, but I’m never mistaken about medium sized objects in front of me in good lighting.
-Since Descartes is looking for an argument that could test all his beliefs, and this argument tests only some beliefs, he searches for a stronger skeptical argument.
+Since Descartes is looking for an argument that could test all his beliefs, and this argument tests only some beliefs, he searches for a stronger skeptical argument and ultimately proposes the following:

-#### Argument 2

-1. If I don’t know that I’m not dreaming, then I don’t know that I have hands.
-2. I don’t know that I’m not dreaming.
-3. I don’t know that I have hands.

-This argument is valid, but Descartes thinks that the argument does not generalize to every belief he holds.
-For instance, it does not generalize to his belief in the existence of space, time, magnitude, simple qualities, and so on.
-So, Descartes searches for an even stronger argument.

-### Evil Demon Argument Argument

-1. If I don’t know that I’m not being deceived by an Evil Demon, then I don’t know that p.
+1. If I don’t know that I’m not being deceived by an evil demon, then I don’t know that P.
-2. I don’t know that I’m not being deceived by an Evil Demon.
+2. I don’t know that I’m not being deceived by an evil demon.
-3. I don’t know that p.
+3. Thus, I don’t know that P.

+By 'evil demon', Descartes has in mind a creature that is as powerful as God, but something that has evil intent.
+In particular, the demon wants you to have only false beliefs; it is determined to conceal the truth from you.
+Instead of an evil demon, contemporary philosophers use the example of a brilliant, but evil scientist.
+The scientist can manipulate a brain via a series of electrodes attached to a computer into creating false beliefs and experiences; a person connected to that computer could be tricked into believing they were on a beach sipping a cocktail.

+'P' is any proposition whatsoever; it is any possible object of belief.
+Premise 1 says that if you cannot rule out the possibility that you are being deceived, then you do not know P. For instance, can you rule out the possibility that right now you are really in a laboratory and that your experiences of sitting at a computer screen is in fact a false one, an experience created by some evil scientist manipulating your brain?
+Premise 1 says that if you cannot rule out this possiblity, then you cannot know that you are sitting in front of a computer screen.
+Of course, you very well may be sitting in front of a computer screen.
+The point is about whether you can be certain that your belief is true.
+Unless you can rule out the possibility that you are being deceived, then you cannot know for sure that you are sitting in front of the computer screen (even if you are, in fact, sitting in front of that screen).

-This is a suitably strong enough challenge to test all Descartes' beliefs, including his beliefs about space, time, etc. Remember, his goal is to throw out all his beliefs and only let back in those that he knows to be true.
-He will now proceed to search for those beliefs that he would know to be true even if this skeptical scenario obtained.
+This is a suitably strong challenge to test all Descartes' beliefs, including his beliefs about space, time, etc. He will now proceed to search for those beliefs that he would know to be true even if this skeptical scenario obtained, i.e., he asks whether there might still be things he can be certain of even if he cannot rule out the possibility that there is an evil demon trying to deceive him about everything.

-### I am thinking, therefore I exist
+## I am thinking, therefore I exist

 Descartes writes the following in the second Meditation:

 > I have convinced myself that there is absolutely nothing in the world, no sky, no earth, no minds, no bodies.
 Does it now follow that I too do not exist?
 No: if I convinced myself of something then I certainly existed.
 But there is a deceiver of supreme power and cunning who is deliberately and constantly deceiving me.
 In that case I too undoubtedly exist, if he is deceiving me; and let him deceive me as much as he can, he will never bring it about that I am nothing so long as I think that I am something.
 So after considering everything very thoroughly, I must finally conclude that this proposition, I am, I exist, is necessarily true whenever it is put forward by me or conceived in my mind.

 Descartes first claims, ‘I exist’.
-There is nothing the Evil Demon could do to deceive him about this belief, i.e., the very fact that the Evil Demon would be deceiving him, proves that he, himself, would exist.
+There is nothing the evil demon could do to deceive him about this belief, i.e., the very fact that the demon would be deceiving him, proves that he, himself, would exist.
 Knowing that he exists is a good beginning, but we believe we know more than that.
 In particular, we believe we know what kind of things we are.
 Descartes agrees.
-He reviews his former beliefs about what kind of thing he is with the hope of identifying which of these beliefs can also withstand the skeptical challenge.
+He reviews his former beliefs about what kind of thing he is with the hope of identifying which of these beliefs can also withstand the skeptical challenge:

 Beliefs about his body
 :   He has a body, arms, face, and so on.